 The reset starts at CHWSTmin because starting at a high temperature often causes the chiller to bring down CHWST too quickly and pass the CHWST setpoint, leading the chiller to cycle off.
-Additionally, if the loop reset starts at a CHWST that cannot satisfy the load at startup (e.g., CHWST setpoint = 60°F, but an AHU requires 55°F supply air), there is a resultant delay in satisfying the load as the reset loop winds up before CHWST setpoint resets down.
+Additionally, if the loop reset starts at a CHWST that cannot satisfy the load at startup (e.g., CHWST setpoint = [UNITS [16°C] [60°F]], but an AHU requires [UNITS [13°C] [55°F]] supply air), there is a resultant delay in satisfying the load as the reset loop winds up before CHWST setpoint resets down.

 CHWST Plant Reset loop shall be enabled when the plant is enabled and disabled when the plant is disabled.